 The Siamese is friendly, affectionate, outgoing, and social.
 The Siamese is loving and thrives with lots of positive human interaction.
 They can be sensitive, so mind your words and tone around this kitty.
 They can take harsh words to heart.
 As with any pet, use positive reinforcement when training and bringing attention to misbehaving.

-The Siamese is highly intelligent, agile, and athletic who loves to play.
+The Siamese is highly intelligent, agile, athletic, and love to play.
 They must be kept busy with puzzle toys, exercise, and climbing areas.
 This kitty can be mischievous if left without proper mental and physical stimulation.

 Bengal Siamese Mix Cats